Hybrid vehicle drivetrain: Plug-in hybrid

 They are full hybrids, able to run on battery power.
 They offer greater battery capacity and the ability to recharge from the grid.
 They can be either parallel or series designs.
 They are also called gas-optional, or griddable hybrids.
 Their main benefit is that they can be gasoline-independent for significant distances, with the extended range of an ICE for longer trips.
 Electric Power Research Institute research found a lower total cost of ownership for PHEVs due to reduced service costs and gradually improving battery technology.
 The "well-to-wheel" efficiency and emissions of PHEVs compared to gasoline hybrids depends on the grid energy sources (the US grid is 30% coal; California's grid is primarily natural gas, hydroelectric power, and wind power).

 Prototypes of PHEVs, with larger battery packs that can be recharged from the power grid, were built in the U.S., notably at Andy Frank's Hybrid Center at University of California, Davis.
 One production PHEV, the Renault Kangoo, went on sale in France in 2003.
 DaimlerChrysler built PHEVs based on the Mercedes-Benz Sprinter van.
 Light Trucks are offered by Micro-Vett SPA the so-called Daily Bimodale.

 The California Cars Initiative converted the 2004 and newer Toyota Prius to become a prototype of what it calls PRIUS+.
-With the addition of 300 lb of lead-acid batteries, the PRIUS+ achieved roughly double the gasoline mileage of a standard Prius and could make trips of up to 10 mi using only electric power.
+With the addition of 300 lb of lead–acid batteries, the PRIUS+ achieved roughly double the gasoline mileage of a standard Prius and could make trips of up to 10 mi using only electric power.

 Chinese battery manufacturer and automaker BYD Auto released the F3DM compact sedan to the Chinese fleet market on December 15, 2008, later replaced by the BYD Qin plug-in hybrid.

 General Motors began deliveries of the Chevrolet Volt in the United States in December 2010, and its sibling, the Opel Ampera, was released in Europe by early 2012.
 As of November 2012, other plug-in hybrids available in several markets were the Fisker Karma, Toyota Prius Plug-in Hybrid and Ford C-Max Energi.

 As of October 2012, the best selling PHEV is the Volt, with more than 33,000 units of the Volt/Ampera family sold worldwide since December 2010, led by US sales of 27,306, followed by the Netherlands with 2,175 Amperas sold through October 2012.
 The Prius Plug-in Hybrid had sold 21,600 units sold worldwide through October 2012, with US sales of 9,623 units, followed by Japan with 9,500 units.
+More recently, the 4xe variants of the Jeep Wrangler and Jeep Grand Cherokee have become the best-selling PHEVs in the U.S., respectively selling 67,429 and 45,684 units in calendar 2023.

+Dual plug-in hybrids

+These contain two different energy recovery systems.
+Examples of such systems include the Mercedes-AMG ONE, is a plug-in dual hybrid.
+The Mercedes-Benz C-Class (W206) and the Mercedes C254/X254 also have an electrically-assisted turbocharger/MGU-H.